nimonian/swe2ml-web/src/learn/vectors/cross-product-2d.md

 $$

 We call this the **cross product** and give it the operator symbol $\times$ to help distinguish it from the dot product.

+## Calculating the 2D cross product

 As with the dot product, however, measuring $\theta$ with a protractor to calculate the cross product is rubbish and we don't want to do it.
 If only there were a pretty formula...

 ::: details